Looking at our surroundings, we will realize how every other person around us is striving for success and achieving goals throughout their lives.

-It was found that those who took 40 mg/day performed significantly better than those in the placebo group in reaction time.
+It was found that with 40 mg/day of Vinpocetine, there was an increased chance of significant performance.
 Improved reaction time suggests an increase in memory acquisition and working memory.

 Memory benefits have also been found in clinical trials and human studies for those with dementia and epilepsy.
 (2,6,7)

 In a study examining the effects of oral supplementation in patients with chronic brain ischemia, it was found that Vinpocetine increased both attention and concentration.
 (2)